-The Company has determined the long-term debt fair value as of March 31, 2023 is approximately \$30.7 million (see Note 9).
-The carrying values of cash and cash equivalents, restricted cash, prepaid expenses, amounts due from related parties, other current assets, accounts payable, accrued construction liabilities and other amounts due to related parties are considered to be representative of their respective fair values principally due to their short-term maturities.
-There were no additional material non-recurring fair value measurements as of March 31, 2023 and December 31, 2022, except for (i) the calculation of fair value of Common Stock warrants issued in connection with amendments to the Company's long-term debt agreement (see Note 9), in connection with the issuance of Common Stock (see Note 15), in connection with a Common Stock exchange agreement (see Note 14) and on a standalone basis (see Note 14), (ii) the change in fair value of embedded derivatives in certain of the Company's convertible promissory notes (see Note 14) and (iii) the calculation of fair value of nonmonetary assets distributed from the Company's joint venture (see Note 11),.
+The Company has determined the long-term debt fair value as of June 30, 2023 is approximately \$135.1 million (see Note 9).
+The carrying values of cash and cash equivalents, restricted cash, prepaid expenses, amounts due from related parties, other current assets, accounts payable, accrued construction liabilities, other accrued liabilities and other amounts due to related parties are considered to be representative of their respective fair values principally due to their short-term maturities.
+There were no additional material non-recurring fair value measurements as of June 30, 2023 and December 31, 2022, except for (i) the calculation of fair value of Common Stock warrants issued in connection with amendments to the Company's long-term debt agreement (see Note 9), in connection with the issuance of Common Stock (see Note 15), in connection with a Common Stock exchange agreement (see Note 14) and on a standalone basis (see Note 14), (ii) the change in fair value of embedded derivatives in certain of the Company's convertible promissory notes (see Note 14) and (iii) the calculation of fair value of nonmonetary assets distributed from the Company's joint venture (see Note 11).

 The Company utilized a Black-Scholes option pricing model and the application of a discount for lack of marketability ("DLOM") to value its Common Stock warrants issued in connection with the New Term Facility and to value its Common Stock warrants issued in connection with the Fifth Amendment (each as defined in Note 9).
 The DLOM is applied due primarily to contractual restrictions on the exercise of the respective warrants.
 The estimated fair value of the warrants is determined using Level 3 inputs.
 Inherent in the model and fair value estimate are assumptions related to expected share-price volatility, expected life, risk-free interest rate, dividend yield and DLOM.
 The Company estimates volatility based on public company peer group volatility over the contractual term of the warrants.
 The risk-free interest rate is based on the U.S. Treasury rate on the grant date for a maturity similar to the expected life of the warrants, which is assumed to be equivalent to their contractual term.
 The dividend rate is based on the historical rate, which the Company anticipates remaining at zero.
-The Company applied a DLOM of 20% to value its Common Stock warrants issued in connection with the New Term Facility and applied a DLOM of 30% to value its Common Stock warrants issued in connection with the Fifth Amendment.
+The Company applied a DLOM of 20% to value its Common Stock warrants issued in connection with the Fifth Amendment.